ben-rogerson/twin.macro/README.md

 ## Plugins

-You can use many Tailwind plugins with twin, like [Tailwind UI](https://tailwindui.com/components) and [Custom forms](https://github.com/tailwindcss/custom-forms) but there’s no compatibility with other plugins that use the `addVariant` or `addBase` functions.
+You can use many Tailwind plugins with twin, like [Tailwind UI](https://tailwindui.com/components) and [Custom forms](https://github.com/tailwindcss/custom-forms) but there’s no compatibility with other plugins that use the `addVariant` or `addBase` functions - those features are coming soon.

 [See list of supported plugins →](https://twin-docs.netlify.app/plugin-support)